Berezin regularity of domains in C^n and the essential norms of Toeplitz operators: Abstract

 \section{Abstract}

-For the open unit disc $\mathbb{D}$ in the complex plane, it is well known that if $\varphi \in C(\overline{\mathbb{D}})$ then its Berezin transform $\widetilde{\varphi}$ also belongs to $C(\overline{\mathbb{D}})$.
+For the open unit disc $\mathbb{D}$ in the complex plane, it is well known that if $\phi \in C(\overline{\mathbb{D}})$ then its Berezin transform $\widetilde{\phi}$ also belongs to $C(\overline{\mathbb{D}})$.
 We say that $\mathbb{D}$ is BC-regular.
-In this paper we study BC-regularity of more general domains in $\mathbb{C}^n$ and show that the boundary geometry plays an important role.
-We also establish a relationship between the essential norm of a Toeplitz operator acting on a pseudoconvex domain and the norm of its Berezin transform.
+In this paper we study BC-regularity of some pseudoconvex domains in $\mathbb{C}^n$ and show that the boundary geometry plays an important role.
+We also establish a relationship between the essential norm of an operator in a natural Toeplitz subalgebra and its Berezin transform.

-Berezin transform plays an important role in operator theory, especially in regard to compactness of certain classes of operators.
+The Berezin transform plays an important role in operator theory, especially in regard to compactness of certain classes of operators.
 A prime example is a well-known Axler-Zheng theorem \cite{AxlerZheng98} that characterizes compactness of Toeplitz operators on the Bergman space of the unit disc.
 The Axler-Zheng theorem, together with its extension done by Suarez \cite{Suarez07}, says that an operator $T$ in the Toeplitz algebra is compact if and only if the Berezin transform of $T$, denoted by $\widetilde{T}(z)$ (to be defined in the next section) goes to 0 as $z$ approaches the boundary of the unit disc.
 There were many extensions and versions of this theorem including the recent contribution \cite{CuckovicSahutogluZeytuncu18} for the case the domain is pseudoconvex in $\C^n$.

 Another example of the importance of the Berezin transform is the result by B\'{e}koll\'{e}-Berger-Coburn-Zhu \cite{BekolleBergerCoburnZhu90} that characterizes compactness of Hankel operators $H_f$ and $H_{\overline f}$ in terms of the mean oscillation $(\widetilde{|f|^2} - |\widetilde{f}|^2)^{1/2}$ near the boundary of the unit ball in $\C^n$, where $\widetilde{f}$ and $\widetilde{|f|^2}$ are the Berezin transforms of $T_{f}$ and $T_{|f|^2}$, respectively.